Is Heroin A Stimulant?

 Sometimes it can be difficult to remember or understand all the different classifications of drugs of abuse.
-There are so many terms, like stimulant, depressant, controlled substance, narcotic opioid, or opiate.
+There are so many terms, like stimulant, depressant, controlled substance, or narcotic opioid.

-When classifying substances of abuse, the Drug Enforcement Administration (DEA) has reference pages available that outline and describe every drug that is classified as a controlled substance, and what Schedule each drug is, and why.
+When classifying substances, the Drug Enforcement Administration (DEA) has reference pages available that outline and describe every drug that is classified as a controlled substance, and what Schedule each drug is, and why.

 DEA Controlled Substance Schedules